-Adam “Bomb” Flores was a Ventura County heavyweight prospect back in the 90’s.
-It was rare but exciting to see a local Latino heavyweight when the city of Oxnard had just started to make some noise in the boxing world.
-I first saw Flores on an undercard fight in Oxnard which featured the debut of the city’s 1996 Olympian “Ferocious” Fernando Vargas that was televised on USA’s popular “Tuesday Night Fights” series on March 25, 1997.
-Since ending his career in 2000, Flores has managed and coached local fighters and fighters who have come from out of the country to train here.
-His brother, Cicilio, is a popular strength & condition coach who worked with such fighters like Sergio Martinez and Vasyl Lomachenko.
-Also, training at this gym is former boxer Roger Romo of Oxnard.
-Stop by their gym and meet them all!
-Read this and get to know Adam Flores ...
-Read the Q & A below and get to know Adam Flores ...
+Adam “Bomb” Flores was a Ventura County heavyweight prospect back in the 1990’s.
+It was rare but exciting to see a Latino heavyweight when the city of Oxnard had just started to make some noise in the boxing world.
+I first saw Flores on an undercard fight in Oxnard which featured the debut of the city’s 1996 Olympian “Ferocious” Fernando Vargas that was televised on the popular “Tuesday Night Fights” series on March 25, 1997 on the USA channel.
+Since ending his career in 2000, Flores has managed, coached, and mentored local fighters in Ventura County.
+He has also done some acting appearing in the 1998 film “Snake Eyes” starring Nicholas Cage and Gary Sinise.
+We talk about all this and more.
+Check out our interview!

 TheBoxingBar : In your high school years you excelled in football and wrestling.
 Were you always a good athlete?